 Beyond these examples

-The examples reference pre-existing infrastructure such as Dataplex tasks (referenced by taskId, lake, location) and GCP projects and IAM principals (users, service accounts, groups).
-They focus on configuring IAM bindings rather than provisioning the underlying tasks.
+The examples reference pre-existing infrastructure such as Dataplex tasks (identified by taskId, lake, location, and project).
+They focus on configuring IAM bindings rather than provisioning the tasks themselves.

 To keep things focused, common IAM patterns are omitted, including: